rclone/rclone/docs/content/chunker.md

 Beware that in result of this some files which have been treated as chunks before the change can pop up in directory listings as normal files and vice versa.
 The same warning holds for the chunk size.
-If you desperately need to change critical chunking setings, you should run data migration as described above.
+If you desperately need to change critical chunking settings, you should run data migration as described above.

 If wrapped remote is case insensitive, the chunker overlay will inherit